 - Member of Two Nebraska National Championship Teams (1994, 1995)

 Steve Volin was a two-year reserve for NU, playing backup guard to Aaron Taylor in 1995.
 In 1994, Volin backed up starter Joel Wilks and saw limited action in 1992 and 1993.

 A member of Nebraska's back-to-back national championship teams in 1994 and 1995, Volin was a contributor on an offensive line that claimed a 12th NCAA rushing title with an impressive 399.8 yards per game on the ground.
 A two-year letterman, Volin was a standout in the classroom for the Huskers, earning second-team CoSIDA Academic All-America honors.
 A CoSIDA All-District VII selection, Volin was also an academic All-Big Eight pick in 1995.

 The 6-2, 290-pounder was one of four Huskers to earn CoSIDA Academic All-America honors in 1995, joining first-team center Aaron Graham, fellow offensive guard Steve Ott, and fullback Brian Schuster.
 Volin, Graham and Ott were the only seniors on NU's two-deep offensive line in 1995.

-Volin appeared in four games as Joel Wilks' backup at left guard in 1994.
-Volin earned his first varsity letter and helped the Huskers roll to an NCAA rushing title by amassing 340 yards per game on the ground.
+Volin appeared in four games as Joel Wilks' backup at left guard.
+Volin earned his first varsity letter and helped the Huskers roll to an 11th NCAA rushing title by amassing 340 yards per game on the ground.
 Nebraska also captured its first national title since 1971.

 Volin played in four games as a reserve guard but did not letter.